Providing Fair Access to Quality Care | Our Partnership with IndigenousTech.ai

 Our Partnership with IndigenousTech.ai

-Over the last few months, the MetaOptima team has been working with IndigenousTech.ai to provide dermatological care to remote First Nations communities in British Columbia, Canada.
+Over the last few months, the MetaOptima team has been working with IndigenousTech.ai to provide dermatological care to First Nations communities in British Columbia, Canada.
 IndigenousTech.ai is a champion organization for the indigenous community.
 Their mission is to connect indigenous communities with the latest technologies and innovations to improve their lives and bring fair access to opportunities in education, healthcare, jobs, and more.
+This past summer, the MetaOptima team hosted pop-up skin check clinics for the Westbank First Nation and Osoyoos Indian Band in Kelowna, BC.

 Nurses with their mobile dermatoscope attachment (MoleScope) getting ready to perform skin checks